2025 NFL draft

 15. No. 134: Philadelphia → Detroit → Philadelphia → Denver.
 Multiple trades:

 Philadelphia → Detroit (PD).
-Philadelphia traded a fourth round selection (134th overall) and a 2023 seventh round pick to Detroit for a 2023 seventh round selection and RB D'Andre Swift.[Trade 38]
+Philadelphia traded a fourth-round selection (134th overall) and a 2023 seventh-round selection to Detroit in exchange for a 2023 seventh-round selection and RB D'Andre Swift.[Trade 38]

 Philadelphia → Denver (D).
 See Round 3: Philadelphia → Denver.[Trade 10]